dkncus/CrowdRemoval/README.md

 `pip install -r requirements.txt`

-2. Create the following folders in root directory:
-- frames
-- frames_color
-- frames_inpainted
-- frames_median_inpaint
-- frames_seg
-- frames_text_seg

-3. Download the PSPNet Segmentation model from <INSERT GOOGLE DRIVE LINK> and place in the root directory
+3. Download the PSPNet Segmentation model from https://bit.ly/3JHWZy7 and place in the root directory

 4. Download the LaMa model from <INSERT GOOGLE DRIVE LINK> and place in the root directory